Search results for

 Price: Free

 Many streaming services now include mobile support.
 Twitch and YouTube Gaming are two of the most prominent ones.
-You simply stream your gameplay like normal.
+You stream your gameplay as usual.
 Both services allow you to download your footage after you’re done.
 It’s a good solution for gamers, especially.
-In fact, it’s probably better than Google Play Games for this kind of stuff.
-Unlike Google Play Games, it’s kind of difficult to use this one for apps or anything other than gaming.
+It’s probably better than Google Play Games for this kind of stuff.
+Unlike Google Play Games, it isn’t easy to use this one for apps or anything other than gaming.
 At least these services are free.

 Vysor and similar apps